jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Here's why.
 Instead of governing our society, our political system is hogtied by extremist Left/Right reporters, commentators, and pundits hell bent on keeping their old technology and businesses relevant by using the embers of Left/Right ideology for every bit of spectacle and distraction left in them.

-Modern political discourse is no different than a blockbuster movie franchise on its 10th sequel ramping up the effects and sex to distract the audience one more time from a terrible story and substance.
-Making the "other side" the only valid enemy is a great way to prevent anyone leaving the show.
+Modern political discourse is no different than a blockbuster movie franchise on its 10th sequel.
+The same plot, the same faces, saying the same lines of dialogue while the producer ramps up the effects and sex to distract the audience one more time from a reptitive story.

+Every Left/Right commentator fears being you, the one with a regular job trying to live a regular life.

 I used to be one of their followers.
 I understand their appeal.
 By signing up to a side, any person has a pre-made set of policies to rally around.
 Or more likely, a ready-made group of people to blame for any and all problems.
 Happily, I think most on Main Street has learned what I eventually did, professional political partisans aren't heroes fighting for the average person.
 Each radical only cares about advancing their personal careers by preaching ideological purity.

 Yet because too many of us still listen to Left/Right idealogues on blogs, books, and TV, our elected leaders are forced to satisfy the extremes.
 Campaign fundraising alone requires politicians to talk with echo chambers nearly every single day.
 Speaking to choirs in media junkets, talk-show interviews, and dinner fundraisers is why our elected representatives can sound like foreigners to "non-believers" on Main Street.

 After many conversations with politicians, I honestly feel for them; it's almost always the extremists who show up, donate, and otherwise get involved in today's politics.
+Thus politicians are forced to accommodate the radicalization of politics.

 The funny thing is, despite being so emotional, neither Left or Right ideologues have any idea how Internet Age technology even works.
-After all, since Left/Right extremists are not heroes reaching for the power of new tools to solve a problem, they don't work hard and figure out how to invent something new and help like Netflix.
+After all, since Left/Right extremists are not heroes reaching for the power of new tools to solve a problem, they don't work hard and figure out how to invent something new like Netflix.

 That's why if (or when) you ignore an election, it's hard to notice who won.